Shailendra114/Face-Emotion-Recognition-Deep-Learning-Project/README.md

 We designed the CNN through which we passed our features to train the model and eventually test it using the test features.
 To construct CNN we have used a combination of several different functions such as sequential, Conv (2D), Batch Normalization, Maxpooling2D, Relu activation function, Dropout, Dense and finally softmax function.

+* We used Adam as our optimizer after training for 70 epochs using Adam with minimum learning rate 0.00001 and a batch size of 785, we achieved 69 % accuracy on the test set and 74% as train accuracy.
+* One drawback of the system is the some Disgust faces are showing Neutral .Because less no. of disgust faces are given to train .This may be the reason.
+* I thought it was a good score should improve the score.
+* Thus I decided that I will deploy the model.